kordastilab/ImmunoCluster/README.md

 Further to the mds plots,the medianHeatmap() function will generate a heatmap with median marker expression across all (default) or a selection (with markers = ).
 The heatmap is clustered over rows and columns.
-The heatmap can be generated on the asinh tranformed values (default) or 0-min to 1-max scaled (with scale\_01 = T).
+The heatmap can be generated on the asinh transformed values (default) or 0-min to 1-max scaled (with scale\_01 = T).
 The heatmap should provide insight as to which markers are highly expressed and whether their marker expression profile is associated with a metadata